-Artists on the faculty of Folk College lead workshops, coach the student bands, perform in the concerts and lead evening jam sessions.
+Artists on the faculty of Folk College lead workshops, coach student bands, perform concerts and lead jam sessions.
 Some artists lead 3-hour intensive workshops on Friday: check out Intensives.

 2017 Latin Grammy winner!

 Toloache (prounounced, Toh-loh-Ah-che) is a flower from Mexico used in Love Potions.
 Band founder Mireya Ramos' Mariachi father has successfully passed it down while her music connoisseur mother has expanded Mireya's range into the world of hidden Latin American gems of her era.
 Add to this band Co-Founder and R&B songbird Shae Fiol's modern pop influences and you have a band that is just starting to scratch the surface of the possibilities that lie in this rich fertile musical ground, ready to grow out of its authentic roots to feed and inspire a whole new generation of Mariachi lovers.

 Matt and Shannon Heaton, with their Irish infused sound on flute, whistle, bouzouki, guitar and vocals, are returning to Folk College!
 We loved them in 2010, 2011 and 2013 and we are excited to have them back!

 Shannon was named 2016 Massachusetts Cultural Council Traditional Artist Fellow.
 The Irish American News dubbed her Female Musician of the Year (2009) and Live Ireland nominated her Female Musician of the Year 2010 and 2011.
 She’s been compared to Alison Krauss and Altan’s Mairéad Ní Mhaonaigh for her combination of vocal grace and instrumental prowess on Irish flute, whistles and accordion.
 She is also an acclaimed arranger and composer, and has published two instructional Irish music books.